Is HD ready, Full HD, Ultra HD. which definition to choose?

 - This format was the standard before the advent of HD; it is on the way out.

-- The resolution is four times that of full HD.
-It’s the high definition of tomorrow, but most models are costly, and there is still too little content available.
+- The resolution today is four times that of full HD.
+It’s the future, but most models are expensive, and there is not enough content right now.

 - More information on 4K / UHD